Top Things to See & Do This Fall in the Grand Haven Area

 Biking

-With over 100 miles of biking trails in the Grand Haven area, seeing the fall colors via a bike is a great option.
+With over 100 miles of biking trails in the Grand Haven area, seeing the fall colors via bike is a great option.
 Popular trails include the Lakeshore Trail from Grand Haven to Holland, the Lakeside Trail along Spring Lake, and the North Bank Trail.

 Breweries